Equivalence relations invariant under group actions: Abstract orbital and weakly orbital equivalence relations

 \subsection{Further examples of weakly orbital equivalence relations}

-In the first example, we define a class of examples of weakly orbital equivalence relations which are not orbital, on spaces $X$ such that $\lvert X/G\rvert$ is large (so the action is far from transitive). \begin{ex} Consider the action of $G$ on $X=G^2$ by left translation in the first coordinate only.
+In the first example, we define a class of weakly orbital equivalence relations which are not orbital, on spaces $X$ with large $\lvert X/G\rvert$ (so the action is far from transitive). \begin{ex} Consider the action of $G$ on $X=G^2$ by left translation in the first coordinate only.
 Let $\tilde X\subseteq G^2$ be the diagonal, and $H$ be any subgroup of $G$.
 Then $R_{H,\tilde X}$ is a weakly orbital equivalence relation on $X$ whose classes are sets of the form $(g_1g_2^{-1}Hg_2)\times \{g_2\}$.
-The relation is orbital if and only if $H$ is normal (because the action is free), while $\lvert X/G\rvert=\lvert G\rvert$. \end{ex}
+The relation is orbital if and only if $H$ is normal (because the action is free).
+Meanwhile, $\lvert X/G\rvert=\lvert G\rvert$.\xqed{\lozenge} \end{ex} (More generally, if we have a family of weakly orbital equivalence relations for $G$ with the same witnessing group $H$, their disjoint union is weakly orbital.)

-The second example is a vast generalisation of its predecessor (in fact, every weakly orbital equivalence relation is of this form).